 Stay home if you’re sick

 Did you know cases of influenza in April dropped by 99% compared to last year’s season?
-Good hygiene, social distancing and staying at home when your sick has reduced the spread of these diseases.
-And we must continue to stick to these rules.
+Good hygiene, social distancing and staying at home when you are sick has reduced the spread of these diseases.

 I know you think you might feel fine to return to work and it’s admirable to want to get the job done.
 But, do us all a favour.
 If you’re sick, stay home.